ShubJas/NITK-NEXUS/README.md

-# NITK Nexus - Placement Preparation Platform
+# NITK NEXUS : An Intelligent Integrated Platform for

-NITK Nexus is an interactive and personalized placement preparation platform designed to help students streamline their preparation journey.
-The platform leverages advanced technologies, including AI-driven recommendations, to provide tailored career paths, study plans, and resources.
+Studies and Career Development

+NITK Nexus: An Intelligent Integrated Platform for Studies and Career Development is a comprehensive web-based application developed to support aca- demic progression and professional preparation for NITK students.
+The platform in- tegrates four major modules— Regular Course Track, Subject-Specific Course Tracker,Community Forum and Placement and Higher Studies Roadmaps—to centralize key academic and career resources into a single digital ecosystem.

 ## Features